candidtim/extmake/README.md

    - A command to generate an override, like `extmake-edit override TARGET`.
  - Nested includes.
  - Allow overriding the variables defined in the included files with `?=`.
- - Generate a sample configuration file (`config.toml.example`) alongside the config file, or propose another way to generate the configuration file.
  - A command to print user data (cache) and config locations.
+ - More fine grained cache management (e.g., only clear the cache that is relevant in the context)
  - PyPI distribution.
- - A command to update the cloned dependencies when they refer to branches, or solve the stale dependencies issues otherwise.
+ - A command to update the cloned dependencies when they refer to branches.
-   - `extmake-edit update [--file FILE]`?
-Or, `pull`?
+   E.g., - `extmake-edit update [--file FILE]`
-   - respect the udpate policy
+ - Update policy to control how often the cloned repositories are updated.
+   E.g., `update=manual|always` in the DSN.